 - B. Stop just before you get to the kerb, where you can see if anything is coming.
 Do not get too close to the traffic.
 If there's no pavement, keep back from the edge of the road but make sure you can still see approaching traffic. - C. Look all around for traffic and listen.
 Traffic could come from any direction.
 Listen as well, because you can sometimes hear traffic before you see it. - D. If traffic is coming, let it pass.
 Look all around again and listen.
 Do not cross until there is a safe gap in the traffic and you are certain that there is plenty of time.
-Remember, even if traffic is a long way off, it may be approaching very quickly.

-- E. When it is safe, go straight across the road do not run.
+Remember, even if traffic is a long way off, it may be approaching very quickly. - E. When it is safe, go straight across the road do not run.
 Keep looking and listening for traffic while you cross, in case there is any traffic you did not see, or in case other traffic appears suddenly.
 Look out for cyclists and motorcyclists travelling between lanes of traffic.
 Do not walk diagonally across the road. - 8.
 At a junction.
-When crossing the road, look out for traffic turning into the road, especially from behind you.
-If you have started crossing and traffic wants to turn into the road, you have priority and they should give way (see Rule 170). - 9.
+When you are crossing or waiting to cross the road, other traffic should give way.
+Look out for traffic turning into the road, especially from behind you, and cross at a place where drivers can see you.
+If you have started crossing and traffic wants to turn into the road, you have priority and they should give way (see Rules H2 and 170). - 9.
 Pedestrian Safety Barriers.
 Where there are barriers, cross the road only at the gaps provided for pedestrians.
-Do not climb over the barriers or walk between them and the road. - 10.
-Tactile paving.
+Do not climb over the barriers or walk between them and the road.

+- 10. Tactile paving.
 Raised surfaces that can be felt underfoot provide warning and guidance to blind or partially sighted people.
 The most common surfaces are a series of raised studs, which are used at crossing points with a dropped kerb, or a series of rounded raised bars which are used at level crossings, at the top and bottom of steps and at some other hazards. - 11.
 One-way streets.
 Check which way the traffic is moving.
 Do not cross until it is safe to do so without stopping.
 Bus and cycle lanes may operate in the opposite direction to the rest of the traffic. - 12.
 Bus and cycle lanes.
 Take care when crossing these lanes as traffic may be moving faster than in the other lanes, or against the flow of traffic. - 13.
 Routes shared with cyclists.
-Some cycle tracks run alongside footpaths or pavements, using a segregating feature to separate cyclists from people on foot.
-Segregated routes may also incorporate short lengths of tactile paving to help visually impaired people stay on the correct side.
-On the pedestrian side this will comprise a series of flat-topped bars running across the direction of travel (ladder pattern).
+Cycle tracks may run alongside footpaths or pavements and be separated from them by a feature such as a change of material, a verge, a kerb or a white line.
+Such routes may also incorporate short lengths of tactile paving to help visually impaired people stay on the correct side.
+On the pedestrian side this may comprise a series of flat-topped bars running across the direction of travel (ladder pattern).
 On the cyclist side the same bars are orientated in the direction of travel (tramline pattern).
-Not all routes which are shared with cyclists are segregated.
-Take extra care where this is so (see Rule 62.